ZY1N/Hardware-Piscine/README.md

 ## API:
   * LegoAPI
-     * An API to create standardize lego pieces based on the user inputed number of and rows.
+     * An API to create standardize lego pieces based on the user inputed number of rows and columns.
+It self adjusts for the type of post(hollow/ solid) for that particular piece.
+  * Circles Inside an Octagon API
+     * An API to create a octagon with circles inside of it, it takes circle radius, distance , and the octagon size
+  * 3D Circular Head with Platform and Brace API
+     * An API that creates a protruding head with a platform and brace.
+It takes holesize, arcdiameter, rib width, height, necksize, baseheight, and basewidth as parameters, so its easier to customize the piece.